ingtommi/fsd-perception/README.md

 ## Idea

-To estimate depth with a **single monocular camera** (a choice made to reduce cost and complexity...), the idea is to leverage a priori information about cone geometry and use to invert the pinhole camera equations, as shown in the figure below.
+To estimate depth with a **single monocular camera** (a choice made to reduce cost and complexity...), the idea is to leverage a priori information about cone geometry and use it to invert the pinhole camera equations, as shown in the figure below.
 Object detection is done before and provides the height of the cones in the image plane.

 NOTE: This is only possible with a calibrated camera!